mwelz/predmod/README.md

 Predictive modeling of heterogeneous treatment effects in medicine.

 # Todo list
 - [ ] Can we bootstrap standard error of relative risk estimate?
-No we cannot, do don't compute SE for relative risks
+No we cannot, so don't compute SE for relative risks
 - [ ] WA audio
 - [ ] external validation function: predict methods